Rat-Man (comics): Publishing history

 The character of Rat-Man appeared for the first time in the second issue of Spot, a supplement to the Italian magazine L'Eternauta #86 of June 1990, shortly after Leonardo Ortolani won a young artists' contest.
 From 1990 to 1995 Rat-Man was published on the fanzine Made in USA.
 After the debut, Leo Ortolani chose to self-publish the comic alongside his primary job as a geologist; however, in 1997 Leo signed a contract with Marvel Italia, today a brand owned by Panini Comics (and, at the time, a branch of Marvel Comics itself), to publish the comic under the Marvel brand, which allowed Leonardo to become a full-time comics author.
 The contract also allowed him to use popular Marvel characters like Captain America, Wolverine, Doctor Doom and Elektra in Rat-Man stories; however, copyright problems have since prohibited such use of characters in the Rat-Man world.

-Leo Ortolani stated his intention to close the series with issue #100, which would be published around January 2014 if no changes are made to the current bi-monthly publishing schedule.
+Leo Ortolani stated his intention to close the series with issue #100.

 He later on remarked how this was a joke not to be taken seriously (as on Rat-Man #92), and that the series would have ended after #100.
-In fact, in 2016, Ortolani stated his intention to really close the series with issue #122, which was published around September 2017.
+In fact, in 2016, Ortolani stated his intention to really close the series with issue #122, which was published around September 2017 effectively closing the main Rat-man saga.